jishad10/React-Learn/README.md

-## How to use this learning project?
+## How to use this learning react project?

 -   fork
 -   clone to your local machine